Second Punic War: Roman allies defect, 216–214 BC

 Little has survived of Polybius's account of Hannibal's army in Italy after Cannae.
 Livy gives a fuller record, but according to Goldsworthy "his reliability is often suspect", especially with regard to his descriptions of battles; many modern historians agree, but nevertheless his is the best surviving source for this part of the war.

 Several of the city states in southern Italy allied with Hannibal, or were captured when pro-Carthaginian factions betrayed their defences.
 These included the large city of Capua and the major port city of Tarentum (modern Taranto).
 Two of the major Samnite tribes also joined the Carthaginian cause.
-By 214BC the bulk of southern Italy had turned against Rome, although there were many exceptions and the majority of Rome's allies in central Italy remained loyal.
+By 214 BC the bulk of southern Italy had turned against Rome, although there were many exceptions and the majority of Rome's allies in central Italy remained loyal.
 All except the smallest towns were too well fortified for Hannibal to take by assault, and blockade could be a long-drawn-out affair, or if the target was a port, impossible.
 Carthage's new allies felt little sense of community with Carthage, or even with each other.
 They increased the number of places which Hannibal's army was expected to defend from Roman retribution, but provided relatively few fresh troops to assist him in doing so.
 Such Italian forces as were raised resisted operating away from their home cities and performed poorly when they did.